 CES = % EASY – % DIFFICULT

 If you get a high average, your company is making the experience convenient for customers.
-A low average indicates that there’s still work to make the customer experience easier and engaging.
+A low average indicates that there’s still work to be done in order to make the customer experience easier and more engaging.
 However, the drawback of CES is that it is more focused on evaluating a particular process of customer interaction, so it doesn’t give a broader understanding of the entire customer experience.
 For this reason, we apply CES together with Net Promoter Score and Customer Satisfaction Score to get a better understanding of customer satisfaction.

 We believe that a well-designed CX strategy combines multiple CX metrics based on user feedback.
 When you collect different types of feedback data, you get a holistic view of what is going through your customer’s mind.
-To do so, it’s important to follow up CSAT, CES, and NPS questions with open-ended questions where users can leave qualitative feedback.
+To do so, it’s important to supplement the quantitative surveys with open-ended questions where users can leave qualitative feedback.

-Working with metrics is an essential part of the CX-aware solutions development process.
+As we’ve mentioned before, working with customer experience metrics is an essential part of the CX-aware solutions development process.
 We start incorporating user feedback and CX metrics into the project roadmap from the very beginning of the project.
 Want to learn what it looks like in practice?
 Contact our team for more details.